beitmenotyou-com/OmniSocial-ProtocolKit/docs/governance/GOVERNANCE.md

 ---

-Help us make OmniSocial ProtocolKit open, modular, and governed by the community it serves.
+Please help us make OmniSocial ProtocolKit open, modular, and governed by the community it serves.